canonical/kafka-operator/docs/how-to/oauth.md

 {"access_token":"ory_at_b2pcwnwTpCVHPbxoU7L45isbRJhNdBbn91y4Ex0YNrA.easwGEfsTJ7VnNfER2svIMHwen5ZzNXaVZm8i7QdLLg","expires_in":3599,"scope":"profile","token_type":"bearer"}
 ```

-With this token, a client can now authenticate on Apache Kafka using oAuth listeners.
+With this token, a client can now authenticate on Apache Kafka using OAuth listeners.